joe-dorward/the-python-programming-language/tkinter/dictionaries/dictionaries_v1.05_generic_double_level_looping.md

 processing data.

-This version demonstrates the generic processing of a double-level / doublely-nested dictionary with nested `for` loops.
+This version demonstrates the generic processing of a double-level / doubly-nested dictionary with nested `for` loops.

 ```Python
 double_level_dictionary = {